"Holland Phillips has created something special here; he has taken past, present and future and molded them all into one."

 One World Music

-The Library Music Shelf - Daydream alley review
+The Library Music Shelf - Daydream Alley

 The fourth album by multi-instrumentalist Holland Phillips, Daydream Alley is a new age soundscape featuring piano, synthesizer, violin, bass, drums, oboe, bassoon, sax, electric piano, French horns, trombones, the flute and more.
 Sweeping musical fusion colors the listerner's imagination about past and future possibilities, connecting a sense of wonder with dreams of boundless optimism.
 Highly recommended.

-Magle International Music Forums
+Magle International Music Forums - Circles of 8

 Whether he is playing piano, synth sounding synthesizer, electronic piano, harpsichord or organ, Holland Phillips is a keyboardist to be reckoned with.
 On his Circles of 8 album, he also uses the synthesizer to create all kinds of other instrumentation whether it is oboe, trumpet or cello. he also plays a little guitar and brings in a real saxaphonist.
 A longtime professional musician, Phillips has worked with classical orchestras in college, and played in folk groups, Broadway bands, rock'n'roll groups of all shapes and sizes.
 Obviously this was a great training ground for the time when he started recording his own albums.